Comfort Suites Near Six Flags Magic Mountain

 Operated by the San Fernando Historical Site and Preservation, the Lopez Abode is one among the two oldest existing residences in this place.
 This home was said to be the first home that consisted of two and a half levels in the San Francisco Valley.
 Currently the abode is a great place that conducts ceremonies with seasonal songs and Mexican dances.
 This abode is also open to the public.

-Enjoy a fun day out with your loved ones as you visit Houghton-Schreiber Park.
+Enjoy a fun day out with your loved ones on a visit to the Houghton-Schreiber Park.
 This park features diamond ball courts, volleyball courts and a half basket ball courts.
 This park houses multiple picnic tables and an play area for children making it ideal family picnic spot.

 This garden cultivates and curates a huge collection of flora representing different themes of over 1200 species including bulbs, cacti, herbs and wildflowers.
 The 1.5-acre (0.61-hectare) land includes botanical gardens, a nursery and a garden house.
 Visitors come here to spend a serene evening with family and friends.